 Contract assets are initially recognised for revenue earned from the provision of construction services as the receipt of consideration is conditional on successful completion of construction.
 Included in contract assets for construction services are retention receivables.
 Upon completion of construction and acceptance by the customer, the amounts recognised as contract assets are reclassified to trade receivables.
-The decrease in contract assets in 2021 and 2020 was a result of the decrease in the provision of construction services at the end of each of the years.
-During the year ended 31 December 2021, HK\$20,796,000 (2020: HK\$8,958,000) was recognised as an allowance for expected credit losses on contract assets and charged to the statement of profit or loss.
-The Group's trading terms and credit policy with customers are disclosed in note 24 to the financial statements.
+During the year ended 31 December 2022, HK\$63,323,000 (2021: HK\$20,796,000) was recognised as an allowance for expected credit losses on contract assets and charged to profit or loss.
+The Group's trading terms and credit policy with customers are disclosed in note 24 to the consolidated financial statements.